Port-Hamiltonian structures in infinite-dimensional optimal control: Primal-Dual gradient method and control-by-interconnection: Control-by-interconnection via optimizer dynamics

 with the partitioning $u_\mathrm{opt} = \sbvek{u_{\mathrm{opt},1}}{u_{\mathrm{opt},2}}$ corresponding to $\sbvek{f}{x^0}$, cf.~\eqref{eq:graddyn_LQ_state}, and $y_\mathrm{opt} = \sbvek{y_{\mathrm{opt},1}}{y_{\mathrm{opt},2}} = \sbvek{\lambda}{\lambda_0}$ as in \eqref{eq:graddyn_LQ_output}.
 The interconnection is depicted in Figure~\ref{fig:coupling}.

 In this feedback interconnection, the second line in \eqref{eq:coupling} sets the initial value of the underlying optimal control problem by means of the current plant output.
 Thus, there is no necessity to include an observer.
 Further, due to $y_{\mathrm{opt},2} = \lambda_0$, and in view of $\lambda(0) = \lambda_0$ for all $(\lambda,\lambda_0)\in D(\calC^*)$ as proven in Lemma~\ref{lem:C}, the last line implements the control value $u_p = -\frac{1}{\alpha}B^\top \lambda(0)$ in the plant.
-This corresponds to the optimal input at time zero and hence is very closely related to model predictive control: The second line in the optimality system \eqref{eq:optimality_conditions} reads
+This corresponds to the optimal input at time zero and hence is very closely related to model predictive control, in which the initial part of the optimal control is fed back into the plant: Reformulating the second line in the optimality system \eqref{eq:optimality_conditions}, we get

 i.e., the optimal control at the initial time satisfies